archicz/gm_yolox/README.md

 # gm_YOLOX
 Object detection for Garry's Mod!
 Train your own YOLOX variant, or use an existing one, and run it real-time inside the game.
-Works on Windows, but can be altered to work on other platforms that have a working ONNX Runtime, on Windows it uses DML as the execution provider, but could use CUDA for example under Linux AND Windows(fuck NVIDIA, your SDK's suck).
+Works on Windows, but can be altered to work on other platforms that have a working ONNX Runtime, on Windows it uses DML as the execution provider, but could use CUDA for example under Linux AND Windows (fuck you NVIDIA, working with your developer *tools* is a nightmare).
-At the moment, this module supports only YOLOX models, hence the very original name.
+This module was meant only for YOLOX models, hence the very original name.

 ## Features
 - Multithreaded (sort of)